mace-cream/slurm-test-env/tutorial.md

 ## Before you start
-In this tutorial, We will use existing resources in our lab: one workstation desktop running CentOS operating system, one laptop running Fedora and two Raspberry Pi boards.
+In this tutorial, We will use existing resources in our lab: one workstation desktop running Ubuntu operating system, one laptop running Ubuntu and two Raspberry Pi boards.
 That is, We have 4 "computers" in total.
 Since you may not have the same resources as us, some details may be different.
 But the general workflow to configure the cluster is the same.

 [Raspberry Pi](https://www.raspberrypi.org/) is a tiny computer used in embedding systems.
-It runs on arm architecture while our PCs run on x86 architecture.
+It runs on arm architecture while our PCs run on x64 architecture.
 We will use the workstation desktop as the manage node for the cluster and the left three as compute nodes.
 Generally speaking, in production environment we should use the same architecture and operating system to build a cluster.
 But for our test environment, we don't follow this and use the existing operating system on each machine to achieve our goal.